amro/c2dm/README.markdown

 ##Copyrights

-* Copyright (c) 2010-2011 Amro Mousa.
+* Copyright (c) 2010-2011 Amro Mousa, Shawn Veader.
 See LICENSE.txt for details.

 ##Other stuff